CartoDB/mobile-sdk/doc/sdk_with_carto.md

 </div>
 </div>

-Now it's time for our actual query.
-The nextsnippet is for querying data from an anonymous vector table (change the default vector layer mode to false if you are using a raster table).
+Now that the config is set up, you can apply the actual query.
+This snippet is for querying data from an anonymous vector table (change the default vector layer mode to false if you are using a raster table).

 <div class="js-TabPanes">